leyfall/coding_journey/DAYS.md

   TOPICS:
        - How Do You Display Mathematical Equations and Chemical Formulas in HTML?
        - How Do You Represent Computer Code in HTML?
+       - What Are the U, S, and Ruby Elements Used For, and How Do They Work?

 - Done understanding how the blockquote,cite and other to used for.
 -